-3.1 UK Bank 1 UK Banking Sector: Credit Rated Institutions Туре Description Investment Period Controls General Covers the largest UK banks and building societies.
+Туре Description Investment Controls General Covers the largest UK banks and building societies.
 Covers non-UK banks operating in the UK and regulated in the UK.
-No more that £100M will be invested in total with these institutions.
+Period No more that £100M will be invested in total with these institutions.
 Other than our bankers (Barclays) no more than £20m will be invested with one institution of which no more than £10m will be unsecured. £25m may be lent to Barclays, of which no more than £15m will be unsecured.
 New investments may be agreed up to 4 months advance.
 A list of approved counterparties will be maintained, based on credit ratings.
 Principally, we use Fitch.
 New bodies will not be added to the list without the written approval of the Director of Finance.
 Minimum ratings as below.
 Other market intelligence will also be considered.
 Unsecured deposits Banks and building societies regulated within the UK Covers non-UK banks operating in the UK and regulated in the UK.
-Up to 366 days or such lesser period our advisors recommend Up to 366 days.
-Up to 6 months 100 days or less.
-Our Advisors have currently recommended a maximum of 35 days for unsecured deposits.
+Up to 366 days or such lesser period our advisors recommend 100 days or less.
+Our advisors have currently recommended a maximum of 100 days for unsecured deposits.
 This is thus the current maximum period for all unsecured bank deposits.
-Long-term rating of A & short term rating of F1 Long-term rating of A- & short term rating of F2 Long-term rating of BBB+ & short term rating of F2
+Long-term rating of BBB+ & short term rating of F2 101 days to 6 months Long-term rating of A- & short term rating of F2

+6 months to 366 days.
+Long term rating of A and short term rating of F1.
 Covered Bonds This is a deposit with a bank or building society, which is secured on assets such as mortgages.
 These assets are not immediately saleable but the value of the assets exceeds loans secured upon them.
 If the deposit is not repaid the assets are sold and the proceeds used to repay the loan.
 Maximum 5 years.
 Bond is regulated under UK law and majority of assets given as security are UK based.
-Minimum long-term rating bond rating of AA- REPOs/ Reverse REPOs This is a deposit with a bank or other financial institution, which is secured on bonds and other readily saleable investments and which will be sold if the deposit it not repaid.
+Minimum long-term bond rating of AA- REPOs/ Reverse REPOs This is a deposit with a bank or other financial institution, which is secured on bonds and other readily saleable investments and which will be sold if the deposit it not repaid.
 Maximum 1 year.
 Judgement that the security is equivalent to, or better than, the credit worthiness of unsecured deposits.
 REPO/Reverse REPO is accepted as a form of collateralised lending.
 One acceptable basis is the GMRA 2000 (Global Master REPO Agreement) but other documentation may be accepted.
 Should the counterparty not meet our senior unsecured rating then a 102% collateralisation would be required.
 The acceptable collateral is as follows:- Index linked Gilts (including delivery by value) Conventional Gilts (including delivery by value) UK Treasury bills Corporate bonds (subject to additional due diligence)